Data Scaling

 Standard Scaling

-An alternative, more rigorous, scaling approach mean-centers the data and normalizes by the standard deviation:
+An alternative, more rigorous, scaling approach, called standard scaling or z-score normalization, mean-centers the data and normalizes by the standard deviation:

 scaled_df = df.copy()